 - Needs to replace filter regularly.

 These filters are basic carbon filters that purify the water coming out straight from a refrigerator.
-Typically these refrigerated filters are NSF-42 certified that means they only help in removing chlorine and improves the smell & taste of treated water.
-Mostly built-in-filter is available in these refrigerator filter systems that provides water and is usually accompanied with automatic ice-maker.
+Typically these refrigerated filters are NSF-42 certified which means they only help in removing chlorine and improves the smell & taste of treated water.
+Mostly built-in-filter is available in these refrigerator filter systems that provide water and are usually accompanied by automatic ice-maker.

 Shelf life of refrigerated filter system

-If filter is not replaced regularly, it may hold contaminants and toxins which not only harm your health but also the refrigeration unit.
-Filter is needed to be replaced twice every year.
+If a filter is not replaced regularly, it may hold contaminants and toxins which not only harm your health but also the refrigeration unit.
+The filter is needed to be replaced twice every year.